clearmatics/libff/README.md

 ## Elliptic curve choices

-The libsnark library currently provides three options:
+The libff library currently provides the following options:

 * `edwards`:
    an instantiation based on an Edwards curve, providing 80 bits of security.